kaitlynatif/Weather_Dashboard/README.md

 ## Usage

-Below is an image of the user interface of the password generator as displayed to the user:
+Below is an image of the user interface of the weather dashboard as displayed to the user:

 URL to deployed application:
 https://kaitlynatif.github.io/Weather_Dashboard/